-99mTc-mebrofenin hepatobiliary scintigraphy (HBS) is a validated quantitative liver function test and is being used in the AMC for the preoperative assessment of patients scheduled for major liver resection and patients who undergo portal vein embolization.
+99mTc-mebrofenin hepatobiliary scintigraphy (HBS) is a validated quantitative liver function test and in being used in the AMC for the preoperative assessment of patients scheduled for major liver resection and patients who undergo portal vein embolization.

 Currently we use one single cut off value (2.69%/min/m2) for HBS in order to decide if the measured liver function is sufficient for a patient to undergo hepatic resection.
-Though, HBS is performed after 4 hours fast which could mean that the liver function measured is the rest liver function instead of maximum function of the FRL.
+Though, HBS is performed after 4 hours fast which could mean that the liver function measured is the rest liver function in stead of maximum function of the FRL.

 We hypothesize that some patients have a great reserve capacity.
 This information could be of crucial importance in the preoperative patient selection process especially in patients considered borderline operable due to their low liver function.
-Furthermore, we do expect younger individuals (50-60 years old) to differ in their hepatocyte reserve capacity compared to elderly individuals (>=75 years old).
+Furthermore, we do expect young patients to differ in their hepatocyte reserve capacity compared to elderly patients.